UPPS 07.03.02 - Scheduling of University Housing Facilities for Camps, Conferences, and Workshops

 During the academic year (August to May), assignments made to individual student rooms within university-owned residence halls and apartments by fully admitted students who are enrolled at Texas State shall be made through the Housing Administrative Services (HAS) office.
 Students enrolled in summer sessions may also reside in university housing if they are either a continuing resident from the previous spring semester or an incoming new student who has a housing contract for the upcoming fall semester.

-During the summer months (June and July), a limited number of housing facilities are made available to accommodate overnight stays for groups who are participating in university-sponsored programs and activities.
-Requests for space shall be made through the DHRL coordinator for Summer Camps and Conferences.
+During the summer session, a limited number of housing facilities will be made available to accommodate overnight stays for groups who are participating in university-sponsored programs and activities.
+Requests for space shall be made through the DHRL Conference Housing Services group.

 During the summer session, the use of individual student rooms may fall into one of five categories, listed in priority order: